patrickeaton/easy-cli/docs/commands.md

  prompts: {
    // Prompts to ask the user for an input for the env key
    env: {
-    describe: 'What environeent are you setting?',
+    describe: 'What environent are you setting?',
     type: 'string',
     prompt: 'always',
     demandOption: true,